nhm-herpetology/museum-NGS-training/Unit_04/Molecular_Lab/README.md

 > The third column is 200 divided by the second column value and the fourth column is 50 minus the third column value

- 2. For each digestion combine the following:
+ 2. For each digestion combine the following in 0.2 mL PCR tubes:
-  * 200 ng of extracted dsDNA
-  * 5 uL NEB Buffer 4
+  * 6 uL NEB Buffer 4
-  * 1 uL SbFI-HF enzyme
+  * 0.2 uL SbFI-HF enzyme
   * 1 uL MspI enzyme
+  * 2.8 uL nuclease-free water
-  * 50 uL of DNA extraction + nuclease-free water
+  * 50 uL of DNA extraction + nuclease-free water (200 ng of extracted dsDNA)

+ 3. Vortex and spin down the tubes.
+Now place the samples at 37 C for 6 hours.
+ > The restriction digestion of your genomic DNA is now taking place.

 </details>